Oriental False Hawksbeard (Youngia japonica).

 Category: Herb.

 Flower: The bright yellow flowers occur on short stalks.
-The flowers, about 12mm in diameter each, and each flower can have up to 20 circularly arranged, golden-yellow ray petals
+The flowers of False Hawksbeard are about 12mm in diameter.
+Each flower has up to 20 circularly arranged, golden-yellow ray petals.

-Height: Erect annual herb to 60 cm high, hairy at base.
+Height: Hawksbeard is an erect annual herb to 60 cm high, and has a hairy base.

 Comments: The lower leaves are simple, spatulate, and hairy, with a lobed margin.
 The hairless, linear leaves found on the upper portion of the stem are the same as those along the flower stalk.
 The leaves and stem will expel a milky sap if damaged.
 Seedlings of Hawksbeard grow in a rosette (circular arrangement), emerging from a central point at the soil lineThe lobes of Dandelion leaves tend to point down towards the base of the leaf, whereas hawksbeard lobes point directly outwards.
 Once the weeds flower, they become easier to tell apart.
 Hawksbeard has branched, leafy flower stems, unlike Dandelion, and Catsear.